MaxwellEnemuo/popular-repos-search/README.md

 }
 ```

 Language and per_page are optional.
-It is not filtered by language in this case and per_page will default to 10.
+In this case pagination defaults to 10.

 ```bash
 {